social media and personal injury claims

 Don’t let social media trip you up

-If you’re instituting a personal injury claim or awaiting its settlement, it’s recommended that you protect yourself by following these simple steps:
+If you’re instituting a personal injury claim or awaiting its settlement, protect yourself by following these simple steps:

 • stop posting comments and photographs on social media sites and, if necessary, de-activate your accounts